-Welcome to the Cruise Radio News Brief for the Week of January 10, 2021, where we bring you the latest cruise news, our weekly podcast, and recent YouTube videos.
+Welcome to the Cruise Radio News Brief for January 10, 2021, where we bring you the latest cruise news, our weekly podcast, and recent YouTube videos.

 1. Royal Caribbean and Celebrity Cruises are axing cruises through the end of April.
-This extended pause also includes the May 1st, 2021, transatlantic cruise planned for Celebrity Apex as well as the May through October 2021 Europe and transatlantic cruises on Celebrity Edge and Celebrity Constellation.
+This extended pause includes the May 1, 2021, transatlantic cruise planned for Celebrity Apex and the May through October 2021 Europe and transatlantic cruises on Celebrity Edge and Celebrity Constellation.

 2. Grand Cayman came out and said that it is unlikely the port will welcome any cruise guests this year, per Cayman Islands Premier Alden McLaughlin.
 Calling cruise ships “crucibles for the virus,” he also said that “cruise is not on our radar at all at this stage.”